Award Winning Alpacas of Peruvian/Accoyo Color

 .................
 Okay, time for a little movie.

-I often regretted not having the benefits of owning some kind of a alpaca restraining chute during teeth trimming ,ultrasounding or toe nail trimming.
-The PacaTrapper would have been so sweet the painful occasions our maidens would not allow their new cria to nurse.
+I often regretted not having the benefits of owning some kind of an alpaca restraining chute during teeth trimming ,ultrasounding or toe nail trimming.
+The PacaTrapper would have been so sweet, especially during the few painful occasions when our maidens would not allow their new cria to nurse.

 Cattle chute....Look familar?
 Yep, THATS why our current day alpaca chutes are so BIG and expensive